glnmario/glnmario.github.io/index.md

 **GitHub**: [github.com/Procope]()

+> The only way to predict the future is to invent it.

 ## About me
 Born and raised in Italy, I moved to Germany to start a Bachelor in Computational Linguistics at the [University of Tübingen](https://www.uni-tuebingen.de/en/university/profile/history-of-the-university.html).